DavidPeicho/davidpeicho.github.io/content/blog/volume-cloud-raymarching-2/index.md

 {{< hint warning >}}

-If you leave your browser tab, the `delta` time will be relative to how long you were off.
+If you leave your browser tab, the `delta` time will be really high.
 This will completely mess up our light intensity.
-In order to fix that, you should clamp the intensity values obtained when interpolating.
+In order to fix that, you are advised to clamp the intensity values obtained when interpolating.

 {{< /hint >}}

-And voila!
+And voilà!
 You made it!
 Appreciate the final result:

 <video autoplay loop muted playsinline src="light-states.mp4"></video>